abikirkham/maths-challenge/README.md

 ```

 https://stackoverflow.com/questions/64712803/change-game-difficulty-javascript

-I attempted to play this game however this did not work, I went back to look at my code and because to the merge, some id element names were not matched up .
+I attempted to play this game however this did not work, I went back to look at my code and because of the merge, some id elements names were not matched up,  I fixed this bug howeer the game still did not load as it should, I decided to go to Code Institutes Tutor Support who discussed with me the next button was not identified, (GET THE SCREENSHOT) once this was re-written, the game loaded as it should.

-Then I need to discuss the next button wanna … Then I need to figure out how to hide the other levels because that doesn’t work…
+Then I need to figure out how to hide the other levels because that doesn’t work…

 Then run through testing …

 # Credits